MycroftAI/mycroft-skills/CONTRIBUTING.md

 * Committed all your code to Github.

-## Using MSK to submit a new skill
+## Using MSK to submit a new skill or update an existing skill

 Once your skill is ready for the Marketplace, submitting it for review is as easy as:
 ```
+cd <local-path-to-your-skill>
 mycroft-msk submit .
 ```
+or:
+```
+mycroft-msk submit <local-path-to-your-skill>
+```

 That's it!
 The currently active branch of your repo will be submitted.

-## Updating an existing skill

-A skill that is already in the Marketplace can easily be updated with:
-```
-mycroft-msk update .
-```
+If a PR is already pending approval, that PR will be updated in place.

-Changes to a README.md or translations will automatically be approved and merged.
-New functionality will be re-reviewed before approval and merging.
+By policy, changes to a README.md or translations will automatically be approved and merged.
+New skills or new functionality will be re-reviewed before approval and merging.

 # Links to Additional Resources